Alex1983K/NLP/README.md

 # NLP
-Quick project on natural language processing to analyze twitter posts
+Quick R project on natural language processing to analyze twitter posts.
+Code has to be run in R or RStudio to generate 'word bubbles'.